 Our business was thriving not only because of rich, satisfying food, but also thanks to the relationships Tricia and I were building with our guests as we learned their names and sat down to eat with them.
 Since we started out from scratch in Boulder, our customers became our friends.
 Building relationships with our customers is something we still strive to do and a desire we instill in the people who work here.
 (All of KT’s value combo baskets—Mike’s, Joe’s and Amy’s—and the June Bowl are named in honor of customers).

-In 1995 we hired Melanie Thibodeau as manager and shortly thereafter we opened our second restaurant in Boulder.
+In 1995 we opened our second restaurant in Boulder at Broadway and Alpine.
 That same year we had our first child – Laura Ann, (who along with her three sisters Caralynn, Claire & Grace!) all grew up in our business and worked for us in high school and college.
 In 1996 we moved the original KT’s location to 75th and Arapahoe, and in September 2000 we opened our third location, this one in Broomfield.
 In 2008 we opened our Denver location on Colorado Blvd.
-Melanie also has stayed with us through the years and has two children of her own (Jack & Cooper).
-We now have over 30 employees, many of who have been with us for more than 10 years.
+We now have over 30 employees, many of whom have been with us for more than 10 years.

-KT's Broomfield closed it's doors on October 2nd, 2021.
-It was time to downsize the business and focus on the three remaining locations and catering.
+KT's Broomfield closed its doors on October 2nd, 2021, and KT's Denver closed in October of 2022.
+We are happy to have downsized the business.
+We are excited to focus on the Boulder locations and catering.
 Thank you to our fans!
-Especially those that regularly supported this location during the pandemic.
+Especially those that regularly supported us during the pandemic.
 Please know that we truly appreciate your patronage.

-It’s about 30 years now since we started KT’s, and as our business has evolved, so have our goals.
-We’re still committed to real good BBQ and getting to know our customers.
+It's been 31 years since we started KT’s, and as our business has evolved, so have our goals.
+We’re committed to real good BBQ and getting to know our customers.
 We also keep in sight our aspirations of maintaining a financially and operationally sound, morally strong business.
 A business built to last.
-Towards this goal—and to ensure she stays with us and receives the rewards of her efforts—we made Melanie a partner in our company in 2001.
-The adventure continues and we’re glad you’re along.
+The adventure continues and we’re glad you’re along for the ride!